 Trip Summary and Itinerary Map

-- A 14-day adventure, of which most of it is spent on the ship
+- A two week adventure, of which most of it is spent on the ship

-- Starts and finishes in Helsinki, Finland with embarkation/ disembarkation in Murmansk, Russia
+- A transfer package means that departures in June 2020 start and finish in Helsinki, Finland with embarkation/ disembarkation in Murmansk, Russia

 - Travelling aboard the world’s most powerful nuclear icebreaker is quite an experience

-- Helicopter flightseeing and an optional tethered flight by hot air balloon at the North Pole (weather permitting)
+- Helicopter flight-seeing and an optional tethered flight by hot air balloon at the North Pole (weather permitting, on June departures only)

 - Complimentary parka jacket.
 Champagne to celebrate achieving the North Pole